crystals80/dart449/projects/project1/images/README.md

 My Images
 <br>
 <br>
-"screenshot-1.jpg" is a screenshot from one of my previous codes
+"screenshot-1.jpg" and "screenshot-2.jpg" are screenshots from one of my previous codes, while "screenshot-3.jpg" and "screenshot-4.jpg" are screenshots of my final project.